verifythis/verifythis.github.io/_posts/2020-11-20-onlinenov.md

 Dear all,

-A Dagstuhl meeting on Principles of Contract Languages had been planned for November 2020, which unfortunately had to be cancelled because of the Covid-19 pandemic.
+A Dagstuhl meeting on Principles of Contract Languages had been

+because of the Covid-19 pandemic.

 Last April a number of groups participated in the online event for the